Samelot/samelot.github.com/_posts/2014-03-28-osc-photoshop.md

 Done!

 Our new OSC message should now be targeting the address we specified earlier.
 We should now be able to send it to Photoshop.
-Do this by clicking on the small grey box/square of the message we just created, it should flash green.
+Do this by clicking the small grey box on the left hand side of the message we just created, it should flash green.

 If everything went over smoothly, when we trigger the message in Osculator, we should see the foreground and background colors swap in Photoshop.
-Remember that openbuttkiss must be enabled.
+Remember that openbuttkiss must be enabled in Photoshop.

 ## Plugin Code